openedx/frontend-template-application/README.rst

 Internationalization
 --------------------

-Please see `edx/frontend-i18n <https://github.com/edx/frontend-i18n>`_ for documentation on internationalization.
-The repository README.rst explains how to use it, and the `How To <https://github.com/edx/frontend-i18n/blob/master/docs/how_tos/i18n.rst>`_ has more detail.
+Please see `edx/frontend-platform's i18n module <https://edx.github.io/frontend-platform/module-Internationalization.html>`_ for documentation on internationalization.
+The documentation explains how to use it, and the `How To <https://github.com/edx/frontend-i18n/blob/master/docs/how_tos/i18n.rst>`_ has more detail.

 .. |Build Status| image:: https://api.travis-ci.org/edx/frontend-template-application.svg?branch=master
    :target: https://travis-ci.org/edx/frontend-template-application